 By Nov.
 19, the new “Soldiers Cemetery” was completed and ready for dedication.
-President Lincoln accepted an invitation to attend and he was the featured speaker during the ceremony, giving his famous “Gettysburg Address”.
+President Lincoln accepted an invitation to attend and was the featured speaker during the ceremony, giving his famous “Gettysburg Address.”
 In addition to galvanizing Union public support for the war, his address inspired the nation for generations to come.
-The address spoke eloquently of a reconciliation between North and South, a healing of the nation’s collective wounds, and equality and freedom for all.
+The address spoke eloquently of reconciliation between the North and South, a healing of the nation's collective wounds, and equality and freedom for all.

 Long after the end of the Civil War, veterans from both sides returned periodically to the battlefield to visit the graves of fallen comrades, to reflect and to find some measure of healing and tranquility.
 Reunions of the veterans were organized.
 One such reunion took place in 1913 at Gettysburg, with more than 50,000 attending, some from as far away as California.
 U.S. Army and National Guard units assisted, providing food, shelter, medical care and other logistics.
 The veterans found the young Soldiers to be eager listeners, obliging them with many stories.
 Many of these same Soldiers would themselves be engaged soon in a war on Europe.
 Having put their differences aside many years ago, the veterans from both quickly became comrades.
 Their bonds of friendship were symbolic of the healing of the nation.